woltapp/mitmproxy-mock/README.md

 evaluated only after a match has already been found.

-For example, the following request handler passes any request through to the remote server three out of for times at random, but produces a specific error code with a one in four probability:
+For example, the following request handler passes any request through to the remote server three out of four times at random, but produces a specific error code with a one in four probability:

 ``` json